We arise today

 Lindisfarne

 Lindisfarne is a tidal island and pilgrimage centre off the north east coast of England, near the border with Scotland.
+It has a strong fishing community, two farms, a school (linked to Lowick school on the mainland) and a large pilgrimage presence.
 It is known as The Cradle of Christianity to English speaking people.
 This is because Saint Aidan brought the Irish Mission to the English in 635 and made Lindisfarne his base.
 Here he established perhaps the first school of English (Anglo-Saxon) boys.
 This Irish monk laid down his life to bring the Gospel to a foreign people and to establish an indigeneous English church.
 On the night of his death in 651 a teenage Anglo Saxon named Cuthbert saw a vision of Aidan being escorted to heaven.
 Cuthbert became a great leader of the English church, prior and lastly Bishop of Lindisfarne.
 After his death the famous Lindisfarne Gospels were dedicated to him, his body remained uncorrupt, miracles occurred at his shrine, multitudes came to it, which is why Alcuin wrote that Lindisfarne was 'the most holy place in England' and a king declared it should be known as Holy Island.

 In 793 Lindisfarne became the first place to be destroyed by Viking invasions.
 Cuthbert's shrine ended up at Durham Cathedral, and the Benedictine Community there built a daughter priory on Lindisfarne about 1150, the remains of which are maintained by English Heritage, as is the priory museum.